A very lovely in its striking green color moss. Easy to maintain and just lushes out beautifully. I have this all year in my farm.

 Pruning: Grows outward, not upward.
 If moss begins to look scraggly, you can trim it to get the desired look.
 However, regular pruning is unnecessary.

-Flower Form: No flower, a plush green moss with long "arm" looking limbs stretching outward and giving a wool carpet look.
+Flower Form: No flower, a plush green moss with long "arm" limbs stretching outward and giving a wool carpet look.
 Limbs could also make it look coral-like.

 Hedwigia Moss is For Sale at Tennessee Wholesale Nursery with Fast Shipping and Low Rates